Grabill Country Fair - Expired Event

 |Description:||This popular annual festival, which attracts 100,000 visitors, began in 1973 by the Grabill Chamber of Commerce.
 Grabill is a quaint town of about 1,000 people, just north of Fort Wayne, Indiana nestled in the heart of a large Amish community.
 The town's country-style fair highlights the area's Amish heritage.|

-The first county fair consisted of a joint community church service and fellowship.
+The first country fair consisted of a joint community church service and fellowship.
 Since then the event has expanded to become one of the finest craft fairs.
 Held on the Thursday, Friday and Saturday after Labor Day, the fair encompasses streets lined with tents and canopies, which shelter 130 craft booths.

 Among crafts are those that showcase the natural beauty of wood, which include shelves, frames, and board games; other works highlight needlepoint, knitting and crocheting projects.
 Dolls, ceramic villages, blown glass objects, lampshades, and whirlybirds are also among craft items offered.